-On the related pages to the right (PC view), documents and reports on the history of the persecution of Shrii Prabhat Rainjan Sarkar are found.
+On the related pages (to the right on PC , below on mobile), documents and reports on the history of the persecution of Shrii Prabhat Rainjan Sarkar are found.
 The long history of this persecution stretches from the beginnings of the mother organisation Ananda Marga in the 1950s and has not yet ended.
 It culminated when Shrii Sarkar was arrested in Patna, India in December 1971 on false murder charges.

 The government attempted to kill Shrii Sarkar in jail while administering barbiturate poisoning on February 12th 1973.
 A judicial enquiry was demanded to probe the poisoning case, but the government paid a deaf ear.
 Shrii Sarkar then decided to go on an indefinite fast to protest against the inhuman attitude of the then government.